Census: Big cities in US aren't growing like they used to

 The recession's aftermath "stranded a lot of millennials in cities rather than their moving off to the suburbs," Frey said.

+The rising cost of housing in the urban cores of major metro areas also likely played a role, said Stephen Klineberg, founding director of the Kinder Institute for Urban Research at Rice University in Houston.

+"It's getting so expensive to live in San Francisco, New York or Denver," Klineberg said.

 The Census data released Thursday looked at changes in cities and towns from mid-2017 to mid-2018.
-The data don't reflect changes in metropolitan areas comprising multiple cities, towns, suburbs and counties.
+The data doesn't reflect changes in metropolitan areas comprising multiple cities, towns, suburbs and counties.

 The weakening in growth appears to have started two years ago, and accelerated last year.